keghub/lambda-local-runner/README.md

 <LangVersion>latest</LangVersion>
 ```
 Please, make sure to have the latest version of the C# compiler installed on your machine or any build server you might be using.

+## How to build

+This project uses [Cake](https://cakebuild.net/) as a build engine.
+If you would like to build the project locally, run the `build.ps1` from a Powershell console and wait for the result.